VictoriaMetrics/VictoriaMetrics/docs/managed-victoriametrics/user-managment.md

 ## How to resend invitation

-If invitation was expired it is possible to resend email to the user
+If the invitation is expired, it is possible to resend email to the user

 Click `Resend invitation` button